mattgabor/gatsby-finance-blog/content/blog/retirement-plans/index.md

 ---
-title: Quick Tip - Choosing a retirement plan
+title: Choosing a retirement plan
 date: '2019-05-05'
 description: '401k?
 IRA?
 Y2K?
 (Almost) everything you need to know before you choose a plan.'
 ---